rosemspace/rosemspace.github.io/README.md

 ## Deploy

+Update the custom domain in `public/CNAME` file.
-Open the `deploy.sh` file:
+Update the `deploy.sh` file:

 1. Update the user name and email used for `git`
 2. Update the URL of a GitHub repository

-Run the following command:
+Run the following command (without `sh` keyword on Windows):

 ```shell script
 sh deploy.sh